The ultimate home siding guide setting out 17 types of home siding with photo examples, pros, cons, costs and more.

 9. Engineered Wood

 Another benefit of this material is its durability.
-Expect your engineered to last for at least 20 to 30 years.
+Expect your engineered wood to last for at least 20 to 30 years.
 In fact, warranties of such lengths are common.

-Engineered holds up well to extreme temperatures, moisture, fire, and insects.
+Engineered wood holds up well to extreme temperatures, moisture, fire, and insects.
 It requires little maintenance and suffers very little from normal wear and tear.

-The only real disadvantage to note, other than the fact that engineered is not quite the real thing, is the fact that you can’t repaint or restain it.
+The only real disadvantage to note, other than the fact that engineered wood is not quite the real thing, is the fact that you can’t repaint or restain it.

 The finish you initially select is the finish you’re stuck with unless you replace all of the sidings.